KDE/clazy/README.md

 `qmake -spec linux-clang QMAKE_CXX="clazy"`

 Alternatively, if you want to use clang directly, without the wrapper:
-`qmake -spec linux-clang QMAKE_CXXFLAGS="-Xclang -load -Xclang ClangLazy.so -Xclang -add-plugin -Xclang clang-lazy"`
+`qmake -spec linux-clang QMAKE_CXXFLAGS="-Xclang -load -Xclang ClazyPlugin.so -Xclang -add-plugin -Xclang clazy"`

 You can also edit mkspecs/common/clang.conf and change QMAKE_CXX to clazy instead of clang++ and run qmake -spec linux-clang